-Scott’s active career as a collaborative musician has led him to perform as organist and pianist with the New York Philharmonic, the American Symphony Orchestra, the New York Pops, the Orchestra of St. Lukes, the Dresden Philharmonic, and such notable choral ensembles as Musica Sacra, the Oratorio Society of New York, and Voices of Ascension.
-His work as an accompanist has been featured on local radio station WQXR, and on NPR and PBS.
+As a collaborative musician, Mr. Warren has appeared as organist with the New York Philharmonic, the American Symphony Orchestra, the New York Pops, the Orchestra of St. Luke’s, and the Dresden Philharmonic, in venues ranging from Carnegie and Avery Fisher Halls to the Ravinia and Bravo!
+Vail music festivals.
+Mr. Warren has also had an active career as choral accompanist, working with Voices of Ascension, Musica Sacra, the Choir of Trinity Church, Wall Street, the Oratorio Society of New York, and the New Jersey Oratorio Society, among others.
+His work as accompanist has been featured on National Public Radio.

-Nancianne Parrella is Associate Organist of the Church of St. Ignatius Loyola in New York City and is active in its extensive music program directed by K. Scott Warren.
-She plays a prominent part in the acclaimed concert series Sacred Music in a Sacred Space as organ soloist, continuo player, and accompanist for choral and orchestral works.
+Nancianne Parrella is Organist Emerita of the Church of St. Ignatius Loyola in New York City.
+For 22 years, she played a prominent part in the acclaimed concert series Sacred Music in a Sacred Space as organ soloist, continuo player, and accompanist for choral and orchestral works.
 During the recent seasons in New York, she played concerts with Voices of Ascension directed by Dennis Keene; at the Cathedral of St. John the Divine; and with Musica Sacra and Oratorio Society at Carnegie Hall with Kent Tritle conducting.
 Nancianne and K. Scott Warren have performed together often as duo pianists for many of the leading choral ensembles in New York City.